-The SeaTRAX uses MEMS accelerometers to measure the tilt angle of the heading sensor.
+The SeaTRAX uses a MEMS accelerometer to measure the tilt angle of the heading sensor.
 This data is output as pitch and roll data, and is also used in conjunction with the magnetometers to provide a tilt-compensated heading reading.